santos7488/Memory-Game/fend-project-memory-game-master/README.md

 ## Instructions

-The game is played by clicking a box and matching it with another box. there is a timer that keeps track of how long it takes you to complete the game by matching all the boxes. a 3 star rating is given at the start and decreases as time goes on

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.

 To get started, open `js/app.js` and start building out the app's functionality